jinxinglim/coq-formalized-divide-and-conquer/README.md

 # Induction-Principles-to-Sorting-Algorithms

----

-**NOTE**

-This branch requires installation of CoqHammer.
+> **NOTE:** This branch requires installation of CoqHammer.
 Please refer to main branch if you would like to run the codes without CoqHammer.

----

 This respository contains the formalization of different variations of divide-and-conquer algorithm design paradigm for lists, which lead to different sorting algorithms.
 All the sorting algorithms are proven in a top-down approach from the type:
 ```coq